 - Take stock of your subconscious beliefs.
 Examine the ways that weight stigma and diet culture have shaped your view of health, nutrition, and fitness; look closely, because you’ve likely been impacted even if you think you haven’t.
 By building an awareness of how diet culture appears in your own life, you can label it when it shows up, and this simple act can strip diet culture thoughts of some of their power.

-- Diversify your .
+- Diversify your social media feeds.
 As a first step, get rid of “wellness” influencers who make you feel bad or guilty; then take some time to follow people of all body sizes and shapes.
 Seek out opportunities to hear the lived experiences of people harmed by diet culture and fatphobia.

 - Cultivate healthy skepticism.
 Remember, it doesn’t take any certification or training to post a diet tip on Instagram.
 Don’t assume the information you read or hear from friends and family is true; and, even if it is, don’t assume it needs to impact your life or your choices.